sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 For simulations, [PyBullet](pybullet.org) package is used in python.
 The object meshes and textures are used from [ShapeNet](https://shapenet.org) dataset and PyBullet objects.

 Using the near optimal action-state pairs gathered from the simulations, a CNN called behavioral prior is trained end-to-end.
-As the input of the CNN, random gaussian noise and camera observations are used.
+As the input of the CNN, random gaussian noise whose mean is 0 and standard deviation is 1 and camera observations (48x48x3) are used.
 As the output of the CNN, the near optimal actions are used.

-After training the behavioral prior with the near optimal data, an agent which takes camera observations as inputs and gives 8D action vectors as outputs is used.
-The output of the agent is fed into the behavioral prior network and the output of the behavioral prior network is used as the final decision of the agent.
-This way, a random decision from the agent is biased into an action that could be useful in other tasks.
-Then, a suitable reinforcement learning algorithm, SAC in this case, can be used in order to train the agent to control the environment through the behavioral prior network.
-SAC is suitable for the expermients given in the paper since it allows reinforcement learning in continuos observation and continuous action spaces.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61411406/126990300-8c1a8a3b-e8d0-4f15-8a0a-c313f3d30624.png"/>